BonnyBlu/RL-Xid/README.md

 	ridge_toolkitXXX.py

-this file contains all the functions required to run the ridgeline drawing and surface brightness processes.
+This file contains all the functions required to run the ridgeline drawing and surface brightness processes.
 Each function has a detailed doc string that describes what the function does, what parameters it takes, and what out puts it returns.

 The imports are listed at the start and require RLConstantsXXX.py and RidglineFilesXXX.py to run.